 - Pop, straight 8th, straight 16th, slow, medium, fast

-For a full list of all rhythms and sub-rhythms see the page catalog-rhythmic-styles.
+For a full list of all rhythm categories and rhythm types available, see the page catalog-rhythmic-styles.

 How can I use the Song Rhythm Tracks?
 What’s my licence?

 Alive Drumming grants license to remix its tracks.
 That is, you can take the Song Rhythm Tracks audio, mix with your own content, and sell that mix as your own work without paying a fee to Alive Drumming.